tilky/pinteresting/README.md

 # One Month Rails

-This is the pinteresting sample application for [*One Moth Rails]
+This is the pinteresting sample application for [*One Moth Rails*]

+Now it's updated again.